mmoradi-iut/Graph-basedSummarizer/README.md

 8. After finishing the summarization process, the summary can be found in the OUTPUT directory already available with the summarizer.

 <hr>
-<b>Note:</b>
-A newer version of the summarizer that works with Word2vec and GloVe embeddings will be uploaded by the end of May 2020.